-Stollen Trifle, is an increasingly popular Christmas dessert in Germany.
+Stollen Trifle is a classic German Christmas food.
 It is great for using up your leftover stollen and is a refreshing interpretation of a traditional recipe.
 There are heaps of versions you can make from this one recipe.
 I outlined some suggestions for you below.

 What is Trifle?

 Trifle is an English dessert.
 Traditionally the dessert consists of layers of sponge fingers and fruit, often soaked in alcohol and topped with either custard or cream.

 This recipe puts a German twist onto the classic trifle.
 It combines two of the most popular German Christmas desserts.
 Bratapfel, baked apple stuffed with spices, dried fruits and nuts and stollen.
 Stollen is a German Christmas cake.
 You can find everything you need to know, including my recipe for stollen here.

 This stollen dessert is great for Christmas Dinners or New Year eve.
 It is creamy and light.
 Perfect for after a heavy meal.